History of African & African American Studies

-In 2019, The African and African American Studies Program at LSU will celebrate its 25th Anniversary.
+In 2019, The African and African American Studies Program at LSU celebrated its 25th Anniversary.
 Having been founding in 1994, the foundation for the African and African American Studies (AAAS) program in Louisiana State University (LSU) can be found in the work, in the 1970s, of the Harambee Student Organization, the Council on Campus Minorities, and the Black Studies Committee.
 Formal steps to establish a Black Studies program at LSU began in the late spring of the 1993-1994 academic year, under the leadership of Dean Karl Roider of the College of Arts and Sciences.
 The proposal committee was developed by an interdisciplinary committee, chaired by Professor Kofi Lomotey from the College of Education.
 The program was approved in the fall of 1994, and provided an interdisciplinary basis for understanding the life and culture if African Americans, Africans, and people around the world, who comprise the African Diaspora.
 Coordination of the program was provided by a Steering Committee until 1997, when Dr. Thomas Durant, Jr., of the Department of Sociology, was appointed director.